-Sydney is home to a surprising number of go-kart tracks for proving said skills, and while none of them are found in the CBD or surrounding areas (there’s no space, for a start) just a short drive out west or south will bring you to an open playing field of tarmac just begging to be torn up.
+Australia is no stranger to high-speed thrills, and you can enjoy pushing the pedal to the metal at Sydney’s best go karting tracks.
+Sydney is home to a surprising number of go karting tracks for proving your driving skills, and while none of them are found in the CBD or surrounding areas (there’s no space, for a start) just a short drive out west or south will bring you to an open playing field of tarmac just begging to be torn up.

 Every wannabe racer is given full training and instruction (go-karts are completely different beasts to cars) and with 10 full minutes of racing action per paid session, you should have ample time to complete a few hot laps.
 If you have your own go-kart and want somewhere to test it out or just have some fun, you can hire out the Spitfire track too.

-Extreme Indoor Go-Karting Sydney has three separate tracks at its facility catering to complete beginners, speed-demons and those who want a truly professional racing experience.
-The day you go will determine which track(s) are available to you, as the first two (beginner and speed) are only in operation at the weekend, since the team make some adjustments to the main professional track.
+Extreme Indoor Go-Karting Sydney has three separate go karting tracks at its facility catering to complete beginners, speed-demons and those who want a truly professional racing experience.
+The day you go will determine which track(s) are available to you, as the first two (beginner and speed) are only in operation at the weekend, since the team make some adjustments to the main professional go karting track.

-Extreme Indoor Go-Karting is also home to Australia’s only fast-paced overseas bridge, adding a completely new obstacle into the mix when battling it out with other drivers on the track.
-Drivers aged 13 and over are given full use of 270cc Honda go-karts, capable of speeds up to 80km/h, which when you’re so close to the ground and sitting in something that weighs practically nothing, will feel a hell of a lot faster.
+Extreme Indoor Go-Karting is also home to Australia’s (and by and way Sydney’s) only fast-paced overseas bridge, adding a completely new obstacle into the mix when battling it out with other drivers on the track.
+Drivers aged 13 and over are given full use of 270cc Honda go karts, capable of speeds up to 80km/h, which when you’re so close to the ground and sitting in something that weighs practically nothing, will feel a hell of a lot faster.

 Sydney Premier Karting Park

 For even faster thrills, head to Sydney Premier Karting Park.
-This outdoor venue boasts 13hp Sodi RT8 karts, capable of speeds up to 100km/h, making that dream of becoming the next Lewis Hamilton that little bit more achievable.
-Karts are fitted with racing grip tyres too, allowing you to throw karts into bends without worrying too much about spinning out.
+This outdoor venue boasts 13hp Sodi RT8 go karts, capable of speeds up to 100km/h, making that dream of becoming the next Lewis Hamilton that little bit more achievable.
+Go karts are fitted with racing grip tyres too, allowing you to throw them into bends without worrying too much about spinning out.

-Outdoor Go-Karts Sydney positions itself as being the perfect go-karting track for bucks parties, team building and general ‘man’ days.
+Outdoor Go Karts Sydney positions itself as being the perfect go-karting track in Sydney for bucks parties, team building and general ‘man’ days.
 The main focus of a trip to Outdoor Go-Karts is, of course, the racing, wherein you will be able to race it out over two sessions, with points awarded and a winner crowned at the end.

 But this venue also has its own party bus which will gladly drive you to some local pubs to carry on your evening into the early hours and you can even be joined by the centre’s flag girls to really spice things up a bit.
 Outdoor Go-Karts also has its own onsite “man cave” with an array of arcade games and a sound system, which you care hire out.